These are general instructions for what to do if you encounter unusual marine debris on a shoreline or at sea.

 It is important to remember that not all debris found on U.S. shorelines is from Japan or the tsunami, so please use your discretion when reporting items.

-Marine debris is persistent along many U.S. shorelines, so one of the few ways we will know when tsunami debris arrives is if the amount and type changes.
-NOAA is working to gather baseline data on what's already out there so that we know when that change happens.
-If you would like to be involved or want NOAA Marine Debris Program shoreline monitoring protocols, please contact MD.email@example.com.
+Marine debris is persistent along many U.S. shorelines, so one of the few ways we know when there are changes to the normal influx of debris, such as the arrival of tsunami debris, is by monitoring if the amount and type changes.
+If you would like to be involved or want NOAA Marine Debris Program shoreline monitoring protocols, please contact MD.firstname.lastname@example.org.

 If you see small debris, such as bottles, aluminum, or Styrofoam, remove the debris from the beach and recycle as much as possible.
 Larger, hazardous, or unmanageable debris could be a safety risk and should be left alone and reported to local authorities.